I'm not concerned with your liking or disliking me - all I ask is that you respect me as a human being.”

 I read that Jackie was told that what was needed was someone to have the courage to not fight back.
 His courage changed history.

 Kellina Martin almost 2 years ago from Newport Beach, Ca

-sam almost 2 years ago from dchs
+sam about 2 years ago from dchs

 i love you guys youre cooooooollll!

 nathan over 2 years ago from fairbanks indiana